-The exhaust temperature does not increase via catalytic converters on engines which are equipped with SCR system.
+The exhaust gas temperature does not increase via catalytic converters on engines equipped with SCR system.

-The reductant doser (1) on the evaporator or hydrolysis catalytic converter must not be insulated.
+The reductant doser on the evaporator or hydrolysis catalytic converter must not be insulated.

-Insulation of Stage IV/Tier 4f engines
+Insulation of Stage V and Stage IV/Tier 4f engines

-For Stage IV/Tier 4f engines there is a requirement for a limited permissible temperature drop in the exhaust system from the exhaust brake outlet to the SCR catalytic converter.
+For Stage V and Stage IV/Tier 4f engines, there is a requirement for a limited permissible temperature drop in the exhaust system from the turbocharger outlet to the SCR catalytic converter.

-Therefore, the whole SCR system between the exhaust brake outlet and the SCR catalytic converter is insulated with fibreglass insulation of approximately 5 mm thickness and wind protection.
-The insulation protects the SCR system against impact of the external environment.
+Therefore, the whole exhaust gas aftertreatment system between the turbocharger outlet and SCR catalytic converter must be insulated with fibreglass insulation of approximately 5 mm thickness and wind protection.
+The insulation must protect the SCR system against the impact of the external environment.